ignabelitzky/simple-calculator/README.md

 # Calculator
-This is a simple calculator that can perform the following operations:
+Simple calculator that can perform the following operations:
 * Sum (+)
 * Subtract (-)
 * Division (/)